 Introduction:

-Titanium (Ti) and its alloys are currently considered as the most widely used biomaterials for dental implants because of their eminent biocompatibility and excellent physicochemical properties [1].
-However, implant-associated infection remains to be one of the most perilous complications, leading to the failure of implant surgery along with psychological trauma and economic burden [2].
-Recent studies estimated that 65% of nosocomial infections were associated with the biofilm which had enormous impact on medicine therapy [3].
-Peri-implantitis and peri-implant mucositis are generally difficult to manage owing to a long term of antibiotic therapy and repeated surgical procedures [4].
-The formation of biofilm on the surfaces of implants followed by bacteria adhesion is the primary reason for the infection of mucosa and bone adjacent to the implant [5].
-The process of biofilm formation concerns unicellular organisms coming together to form a constant community encompassed in an exopolysaccharide matrix [6].
-Thus, the biofilm makes the bacteria more invasive to compete against the host defense and brings difficulties for antibacterial treatments [7].
-Therefore, establishing long-term antibacterial coatings on the surfaces of titanium implant to inhibit the biofilm formation is of prime importance in the prevention of implant-associated infections.
+Titanium (Ti) and its alloys are currently considered to be the most widely used biomaterials for dental implants because of their superior biocompatibility and excellent physicochemical properties [1].
+However, implant-associated infection remains one of the most perilous complications of these procedures, leading to the failure of implant surgery along with psychological trauma and economic burden [2].
+Recent studies have estimated that 65% of nosocomial infections are associated with biofilm, which has an enormous impact on medical therapies [3].
+Peri-implantitis and peri-implant mucositis are generally difficult to manage owing to the long duration of antibiotic therapy and repeated surgical procedures [4].
+The formation of biofilm on the surfaces of implants followed by bacterial adhesion is the primary cause of infections of the mucosa and bone adjacent to the implant [5].
+The process of biofilm formation involves unicellular organisms coming together to form a contiguous community encompassed in an exopolysaccharide matrix [6].
+Thus, the biofilm bacteria more invasive and competitive against the host defenses and presents difficulties for antibacterial treatments [7].
+Therefore, establishing long-term antibacterial coatings on the surfaces of titanium implants to inhibit biofilm formation is of prime importance in the prevention of implant-associated infections.

-Nowadays, incorporating antibacterial drugs into coatings on dental implant surfaces attracts increasing focus which is considered as an effective strategy to prevent bacterial adhesion and subsequent biofilm formation.
-Before loading antibacterial agents, pretreatments of the implant surfaces are essential to carry out using physical and chemical methods.
-Physical surface modification involves [8] physical vapor deposition, ion beam implantation and lithographic techniques; chemical methods are considered as the most popular and efficient ways to modify implant surfaces including acid etching, peroxidation, alkali treatment, anodic oxidation, incorporation of functional molecules via covalent crosslinking, chemical vapor deposition and hydrothermal modification [8].
-However, these methods are inconvenient for application due to the involvement of complicated priming procedures, hazardous chemical substances and large-scale manufacture equipment.
-Thus, it is desirable to explore a simple priming method for incorporating antibacterial coatings on the titanium surfaces.
+Currently, the incorporation of antibacterial drugs into the coatings of dental implant surfaces has attracted increasing attention and is considered an effective strategy to prevent bacterial adhesion and subsequent biofilm formation.
+Before loading antibacterial agents, it is essential to pretreat the implant surfaces using physical and chemical methods.
+Physical surface modification involves [8] physical vapor deposition, ion beam implantation and lithographic techniques; chemical methods are considered the most popular and efficient ways to modify implant surfaces and include acid etching, peroxidation, alkali treatment, anodic oxidation, incorporation of functional molecules via covalent crosslinking, chemical vapor deposition and hydrothermal modification [8].
+However, these methods are inconvenient for application due to the involvement of complicated priming procedures, hazardous chemical substances and large-scale manufacturing equipment.
+Thus, a simple priming method for applying antibacterial coatings onto titanium surfaces is needed.

-A novel phase-transited lysozyme (PTL) has been applied in surface functionalization lately.
-Compared with other traditional surface pretreating techniques, priming the pristine titanium surfaces with PTL is a simple, rapid, low-cost and green process of surface functionalization.
-The phase-transited lysozyme could be stably immobilized on a variety of substrates regardless of the substrate type by formation of amyloid-like microfiber network contributed to the intensive β-sheet transition existed in lysozyme microfibers which presented robust adhesion on titanium surfaces [9].
+A novel phase-transited lysozyme (PTL) has recently been applied in surface functionalization.
+Compared with other traditional surface pretreatment techniques, priming pristine titanium surfaces with PTL is a simple, rapid, low-cost and green process for surface functionalization.
+The phase-transited lysozyme can be stably immobilized on a variety of substrates, regardless of the substrate type, by the formation of an amyloid-like microfiber network based on the β-sheets found in lysozyme microfibers, which enables a robust adhesion to titanium surfaces [9].
 This method is a one-step modification achieved by soaking the titanium surface in lysozyme transition buffer.
-In fact, the priming with PTL would afford an initial layer of positive charges on the Ti surfaces for the fabrication of layer-by-layer self-assembly, on which simple but robust immobilization of a series of functional building blocks can be accomplished through straightforward electrostatic interaction [9].
-Consequently, it is possible to incorporate antibacterial agents into coatings on implants simply based on PTL pretreatment combined with layer-by-layer self-assembly technique.
+In fact, priming with PTL places an initial layer of positive charges on the Ti surfaces for the fabrication of layer-by-layer self-assembly, on which the simple but robust immobilization of a series of functional building blocks can be accomplished through straightforward electrostatic interaction [9].
+Consequently, it is possible to incorporate antibacterial agents into coatings on implants simply based on PTL pretreatment combined with this layer-by-layer self-assembly technique.